sahani-deriv/flutterflow-doc-agent/README.md

 # FlutterFlow Documentation Agent

-This repository contains a Python-based agent for scraping and processing FlutterFlow documentation, combining official documentation with community insights to provide intelligent assistance.
+This repository contains an agent for scraping and processing FlutterFlow documentation, combining official documentation with community insights to provide intelligent assistance.

 ## Project Structure